gdanezis/trees/README.md

 trees
 =====

-A quick educational implementation of a random forest classifier and a decsion jungle classifier.
+A quick educational implementation of a random forest classifier and a decision jungle classifier.

 References: